ron-dadon/formz/docs/examples/async-validation.md

 layout: example
 example_script: async-validation.js
 title: Async validation example
 description: A simple registration form with async validation that checks if the user exists, and confirm password matches.
+Try to type 'john' as username to see the 'already exists' error.
 ---

 ```jsx